 Will you be collecting additional biological and environmental information?

 Stranding network partners will continue to collect and analyze samples as needed to evaluate the situation.
 The working group will decide whether additional information is needed.

 When will you have some results to share?

 The investigative team will begin developing an investigative plan in the next few months.
 You can track the progress of our investigation from our main UME webpage.

 Large whales are wild animals and may injure people if approached closely.

 Pets should always be kept away from marine mammals, particularly diseased or dead marine mammals.

 How many minke whale UMEs have previously occurred along the Atlantic coast?

 Two previous UMEs involving minke whales have occurred-in 2003 and 2005.
 The 2003 UME was in Maine and ranged from May to November 2003.
-It involved 22 minke whales, no definitive cause was determined, however ~41% (9 of 22) of the whales had evidence of fisheries interaction.
+It involved 22 minke whales, no definitive cause was determined, however approximately 41 percent (9 out of 22) of the whales had evidence of fisheries interaction.
 The 2005 UME was a multi-species large whale UME that ranged from Maine to Maryland and from July to November 2005.
 Only 10 minke whales were involved and no definitive cause was determined.